 6 - Beware of plugins

-When you discover WordPress, you can get excited at first and install anything and everything as a plugin.
+When you first discover WordPress, you can get carried away, at first, and install anything and everything as a plugin.
 It's super addictive and it's free, in most cases.
-So we tend to add some unintentionally.
+So we tend to add them unintentionally.

-If you do a performance test of your site with one of the tools I was talking about at the beginning of the article, you will be able to check which requests are the longest.
+If you do a performance test of your site with one of the tools I mentioned at the beginning of this article, you will be able to check which queries are the longest.

-Depending on the results, you may/will have to make a decision about some plugins...
-Do you really need this plugin that makes a great effect on your images but adds lots of files that plague the user experience?
+Depending on the results, you can/will make a decision about certain plugins...
+Do you really need that plugin that looks great on your images but adds lots of files that ruin the user experience?
 Do you really need to display your latest Instagram photos or your Facebook news feed?

-Embeds are files embedded in your WordPress pages or articles.
-There are all kinds of them such as YouTube / Vimeo videos, tweets, Pinterest maps, Google maps.
+Embeds are files embedded in your WordPress pages or posts.
+There are all types of embeds, such as YouTube / Vimeo videos, tweets, Pinterest boards, Google maps.

 In this case too you will have to make choices: do you really need a Google Map on your homepage?
 Shouldn't you rather insert it in the contact page for example, which is a less visited page than the home page?
-Or even better, why not replace the Google Map with a Call-to-Action that leads to the online Map link?
+Or better still, why not replace the Google Map with a Call-to-Action that leads to the online map link?

-Did you know that the fonts you choose have an impact on the loading time of your WordPress site?
+Did you know that the fonts you choose affect the loading time of your WordPress site?

-A font is a collection of glyphs that contain a lot of information, some of which have additional metadata.
+A font is a collection of glyphs that contain a lot of information, some of which has additional metadata.

-Imagine the impact of using several fonts on the same page, especially if these fonts are complex.
+Imagine then the impact of using multiple fonts on the same page, especially if they are complex.

-Conclusion on the performance of its Divi site
+Conclusion on the performance of a Divi site

-To conclude, I wanted to come back to the theme of Divi and its performance.
-It is obvious that the choice of theme will have an impact on the loading of your site.
+To conclude, I wanted to come back to the Divi theme and its performance.
+It's obvious that the choice of theme will have a consequence on the loading of your site.
 But you have seen that there is also a story of server performance, and good image management.

-There was a time when the Divi theme had some problems of slowness, indeed, but a major update in August 2017 has fixed many problems, not to mention Divi 4.10, which has put Divi right at the top of the list of fast WordPress themes, as explained earlier in this article.
-This is one of the advantages of choose a theme which is maintained and improved on a regular basis.
+There was a time when the Divi theme had some slowness issues, indeed, but a major update from August 2017 has fixed many problems, not to mention Divi 4.10, which has put Divi right at the top of the list of fast WordPress themes, as explained earlier in this article.
+This is one of the advantages to choose a theme which is maintained and improved regularly.

 So if your site using the Divi theme is very slow, it is recommended to check the 8 points listed above and see if some parameters could be improved.
-But above all, here are the 4 most important criteria on which you must absolutely make an effort (without concessions):
+But above all, here are the 4 most important criteria on which you should absolutely make an effort (without any concession):

 - caching your site

-- the elimination of plugins that lead the loading of the site
+- the elimination of plugins that slow down the loading of the site